+Many people said they prefer to Vegan Dashi than Traditional Japanese Dashi in conventions!
 We have created this delicious braised dish using only plant-based ingredients for the enjoyment of vegans, Shojin (Japanese Zen Temple Cuisine) Dashi.

 The recipe for this braised features a delicious preparation method for dried Shiitake mushrooms, which are among the most umami-packed vegan ingredients.
 The leftover dashi stock ingredients of kombu (kelp), soybeans, and kanpyo (gourd strips) are given wonderful flavors by stir-frying and simmering them with mirin and soy sauce.
 Give this recipe a try and enjoy the flavors of Shiitake mushroom dashi.